Vibe

 • Built an interactive desktop app automating air quality analysis across three sensor types, with plotting and export tools.

-• Analyzed air quality data pre/post product installation at military shooting ranges, generating statistical evidence supporting sales.
+• Analyzed air quality data pre/post product installation at military shooting ranges, generating statistical evidence supporting sales to the Korean military.

-• Co-authored a research abstract submitted to a conference; contributed scientific writing and structural edits.
+• Co-authored a research abstract submitted to a conference, contributing key edits on scientific writing and structure.

-• Digitized six years of conference materials into a searchable archive to improve companywide access to technical documents.
+• Digitized six years of conference materials into a searchable archive, improving companywide technical document access.

-• Partnered with engineers on heat dissipation, 3D printing, and operations support.
+• Partnered with engineers on heat dissipation, 3D printing, and operations support (inventory and equipment tracking).

-• Designed and completed an independent project on attentional biases in decision making (N>200).
+• Designed and completed an independent project on attentional biases in decision making under conflict in a sample of over 200 participants, supported by a grant from the Office of Naval Research.

-• Developed analysis and visualization pipelines in R and Python; presented results at multiple symposia.
+• Developed data analysis and visualization pipelines in R and Python.

-• Led behavioral data collection for multi-session studies on individual differences in cognition and learning.
+• Led behavioral data collection for three multi-session studies on individual differences in cognitive abilities and learning.

-• Utilized EEG and fMRI to investigate neural correlates of behavior and coordinated participant scheduling.
+• Utilized EEG and fMRI to investigate neural system relations to behavior.

 Publications, Presentations, & Invited Talks